Inaugural Class of 2004

 - 2004-Present: UPA 25 Alumni Celebration at the 2004 UPA Club Championships.
 Crafted a proposal to present to the UPA executive committee to fund and support the UPA 25th Anniversary Celebrations at the 2004 UPA Series Championships.
 Served as Alumni Director and Chair of 2008, 2013, and 2018 Alumni Reunion Committee/Hall of Fame Induction Ceremony and celebration.
 Currently, Hall of Fame Board member, Administrator for the Hall of Fame, and Chair, Vetting Committee.

-- In the early years of being Women’s National Director, she had many opportunities to be a spokesperson both for ultimate and for women’s Ultimate and was even quoted in Women’s Sports and Fitness, the Wall Street Journal, Newsday, and other magazines and newspapers.
+- In the early years of being Women’s National Director, she had many opportunities to be a spokesperson both for ultimate and for women’s ultimate and was quoted in Women’s Sports and Fitness magazine, the Wall Street Journal, Newsday, and other magazines and newspapers.

 - As a Governor-appointed member of the Massachusetts Governor’s Committee for Physical Fitness and Sports from 1980 to 1987, Fields was involved in helping to establish the Bay State Games and proposed the successful inclusion of Ultimate Frisbee in the team sports.

 - Worked with staff at the Learning Center for Deaf Children in Framingham, Mass., to teach the middle school children how to play ultimate.

 U.S. National Championships